Duet3D/PanelDueFirmware/Readme.md

-To get the latest release binaries place go to:
+To get the latest release binaries go to:

 https://github.com/dc42/PanelDueFirmware/releases